jairesdesousa/guidemol/README.md

 ## Brief description

-GUIDEMOL is a Python computer program based on the RDKit software to process molecular structures and calculate molecular descriptors with a graphical user interface using the tkinter package.
+GUIDEMOL is a Python computer program based on the RDKit software (RDKit: Open-source cheminformatics. https://www.rdkit.org) to process molecular structures and calculate molecular descriptors with a graphical user interface using the tkinter package.
 It can calculate descriptors already implemented in RDKit as well as grid representations of 3D molecular structures using the electrostatic potential or voxels.
 A CLI is also provided for the calculation of grid representations.

 ## Installation